 7. Apache Spark

-Developed in 2006 by the Berkeley’s AMP Lab of University of California, Apache is a fast large-scale data processing, analysis and visualization tool capable of executing applications around 100 times faster in memory and 10 times faster in disk.
+Developed in 2006 by the Berkeley’s AMP Lab of University of California, Apache is a fast large-scale data processing, analysis, and visualization tool capable of executing applications around 100 times faster in memory and 10 times faster on disk.
 It is popular for data pipelining and machine learning models development allowing it to double up as business intelligence tool.